-How to find an ashtanga teacher?
+How to find a mysore ashtanga teacher in new york?
 LMGTFY.
 Because honestly, that’s how I found Lori.
 An internet search.
 I then asked two ashtangi friends if they knew her and heard good things about both her and her assistant, as well as a little gossip.
 I had a feeling that’s where I’d end up, but since I was searching I thought I’d check a few others out, first.
 Elephant Beans has a helpful list of Mysore and Led classes in NYC.
-It’s not totally up-to-date, so check the shala’s current schedule before you show up.
+It’s out-of-date, but it’s a more thorough listing than this.
+Definitely check the shala’s current schedule before you show up.
 I found that most led classes are really half primary, not full, even if they schedule doesn’t list it as half.
 That can be frustrating, but it’s due to the fact that many drop-in students just can’t do full primary.
 Half is more than enough.

 The East Village is the epicenter of Ashtanga in NYC, but I thought I’d try some teachers on the Upper West Side.
 There was a dreadful experience at a shala in Harlem and many spammy gems like this from Pure: “Autumn-that crisp trans-formative season where the evergreens become inflamed by Nature’s radiant change has truly manifested.
 In New York City no tree, flower, meadow or hill will go untouched by the bright colors of change.
 That is the allure of October, which brings to mind through the power of Yoga you can be apart of that change too.
 Pure Yoga, rated “Best Yoga” 2009 through 2011 encourages this type of transformation through our 130 classes taught by the best teachers in the city! [sic]” Wow.
 As hard as it was to pass up the BEST TEACHERS!! and OCTOBER FREE!! on October 31st, when we were all licking our hurricane wounds and unable to get uptown anyway, I gave it a miss.
 Any studio that has to rope you in with gym-style enrollment fees (they are owned by Equinox) is not the power of yoga I seek.
 Perhaps the teachers are great, but I was less than impressed with their management and “yoga advisor.”

-I had planned to try The Shala Yoga House, as it is the closest and most convenient for me, but I’d had enough.
+I had planned to try The Shala Yoga House, as it is the closest and most convenient for me, but I’d had enough roaming around, and I’d always avoided the place, as I’d heard the author of eat, pray, wank practiced there.
 Instead, I went to Ashtanga Yoga Sadhana with Lori Brungard in the East Village.
-A small shala with wood floors and brick walls, no spammy marketing (in fact, later, the teacher actually texted when she changed the schedule to be sure it would work for me), perfect schedule, amazing assistant (male, to balance), beautiful website, old school ashtangi (Lori studied with P. Jois), and a small, woman-owned business.
+A small shala with wood floors and brick walls, no spammy marketing (in fact, later, the teacher actually texted when she changed the schedule to be sure it would work for me), perfect schedule, amazing co-teacher (male, to balance), beautiful website, old school ashtangi (Lori studied with P. Jois), and a small, woman-owned business.
 What more could I ask?
 My friend Angela, an ashtanga teacher in Ann Arbor, had practiced with once her years back and found her present and helpful.
 I liked her immediately.
-The studio has great energy, is walking distance from home, and is not as out of my budget as, say, AYNY.
+The studio has great energy and is walking distance from home.
 It is a great find.
 Like the reviews on google+ report, Lori pushes you to your limits, but is gentle and compassionate at the same time.
 She’s also fun.
-The shala has some definite romper room moments, and both Lori and Augustine Kim, who teachers the 7am class, have the twinkle in the eye that you look for in your yoga teacher.
+The shala has some definite romper room moments, and both Lori and Augustine Kim, who teachers the 7am class (he’s since left for Williamsburg), have the twinkle in the eye that you look for in your yoga teacher.
 My practice is more fun, nuanced, and challenging than it’s ever been.

-[Update: Summer ’13: I changed shalas because of a schedule conflict, but I still wholeheartedly endorse AYS!]
+[Update: Summer ’13: I changed shalas because of a schedule conflict, and now practice at AYNY.
+But I still wholeheartedly endorse AYS!]